Client

 Data Layers

-For this project, Sensorem’s data processing team leveraged the unique data captured on-site to deliver deeper insights, creating multiple layers of valuable information.
-Our goal was to provide the client with a comprehensive understanding of their assets using advanced inspection technologies.
+For this project, Sensorem’s data processing team leveraged the unique data captured on-site to create multiple layers of valuable information to provide the client with a comprehensive understanding of their assets.

-• Through a range of data capture techniques, we generated multiple layers of information about the asset.
-These layers wordk together to form a clearer and more detailed picture of the asset’s current condition, allowing for a better-informed decision-making process.
+Through a range of data capture techniques, we generated multiple layers of information about the asset.
+These layers work together to form a clearer and more detailed picture of the asset’s current condition, allowing for a better-informed decision-making process.

-By combining these technologies, Sensorem can offer clients a more robust and informed perspective on asset health and performance.
+By combining these technologies, Sensorem offers clients a more robust and informed perspective on asset health and performance.

 This use of the Voliro T drone highlights Sensorem’s commitment to using cutting-edge drone technology and innovative techniques to improve industrial asset inspections.
 By combining the latest in drone robotics with advanced NDT capabilities, Sensorem delivers more efficient, safer, and cost-effective solutions to meet the evolving needs of our clients and the industry.